Sunday September 24, 2017

 They have no interests separate and apart from those of the liberal victims as a whole.

-1) In the struggles of ordinary people everywhere to aspire to the bare middle-class life of a thriving family, a good job, and a home of your own, conservatives offer this radical program: the way forward is through acquisition of skills and the Protestant Ethic and not through political force.
+1) In the struggles of ordinary people everywhere to aspire to the bare middle-class life of a thriving family, a good job, and a home of one’s own, conservatives offer this radical program: the way forward is through acquisition of skills and the Protestant Ethic and not through political patronage.

 The theoretical and practical proposals of the conservatives are in no way based upon a specific program such as the comprehensive and mandatory government programs of the liberal elite.
 They merely express, in general terms, the commitment of the conservatives to offer to the liberal victims a complete manumission from the slavery of the liberal plantation.